bhuffy/100-days-of-code/log.md

 **Today's Progress**: Learned CSS from Jon Duckett's book, some experimentation in CodePen.

-**Thoughts** So today was color day in CSS, so I tried replicating the CSS pH scale in the book with hex code just to familiarize myself with the colors and how hex works (no prior knowledge).
+**Thoughts**: So today was color day in CSS, so I tried replicating the CSS pH scale in the book with hex code just to familiarize myself with the colors and how hex works (no prior knowledge).
 I had to check the code afterward and realized the book gave a much more intuitive way to do it, although I decided to keep hex instead of rgb.
 Tomorrow will be text day, so I'll probably work on the portfolio page.
 It's about time I continue developing it anyhow... content with today. :)

 **Link(s) to work**: [pH Scale] (http://codepen.io/bhuffy/pen/dNzvyM)